rashi2002/rashi2002/README.md

 # Hey, I'm Rashi!
 **Hello and welcome to my little corner of the internet!
 Here you will find all of my completed and in-progress projects!!**

-## A bit about me
+## A bit about me..

-### Skills

-Languages: Python, Java ☕, C, R, HTML/CSS, TypeScript, MATLAB, SQL, GOlang⚡
-Tools: React ⚛️, AWS, TensorFlow, Node.js, Git, Linux, jQuery, Dagger, Jira, Docker, Jenkins, Robot
+✨ Looking for New grad 2025 positions ✨

 ### Work Experience